THE WORK

 Somewhere along the way I became the unofficial illustrator for the extended Mystery Science Theater 3000 universe, which is not a sentence I expected to type about my own career but here we are and I have zero complaints.

-Three books with three members of one of the greatest television comedy casts ever assembled:
+I’ve worked on a collection of books with three members of one of the greatest television comedy casts ever assembled:

 • Silly Rhymes For Belligerent Children — with Trace Beaulieu (Crow T. Robot, Dr. Clayton Forrester)